boshkins/pelopia/doc/HLD.md

 ####Locations with point geometry
 Initially, all locations in the dataset will be represented as a single point ( centroid for lines and polygons, see [https://en.wikipedia.org/wiki/Centroid](https://en.wikipedia.org/wiki/Centroid ).

 The result of the search is converted into a **Location Filter**: a bitmap indexed by object Id with 1 denoting presence of object in the index.

+	class LocationFilter //naive: : public vector < bool >
+	{
+	public:
+		LocationFilter ( size_t count ); // reserve and 0-initialize
+		LocationFilter& and ( const LocationFilter& );
+	};

 Building an index for a given bounding box involves calculating an intersection between two sets of locations, corresponding to lookups of **PointLatIndex** and **PointLonIndex**:

-	typedef vector < bool > Filter;

-	MakeFilter ( dataset, bbox ) : Filter
+	MakeFilter ( dataset, bbox ) : LocationFilter

 		( first, last ) = PointLatIndex .
 FindSegment ( bbox.bottom, bbox.top )
-		Filter ret
-		ret . reserve ( TotalObjects );
+		LocationFilter lat ( TotalObjects );
-		ret . clear ();
 		for each i in (first, last)
-			ret . set ( i )
+			lat [ i ] = true;

+		LocationFilter lon ( TotalObjects );
 		( first, last ) = PointLonIndex .
 FindSegment ( bbox.left, bbox.right )
+		for each i in (first, last)
+			lon [ i ] = true;

+		// combine lat and lon filters
+		return lat . and ( lon )

 ####Locations with shaped geometry
 For location with shaped geometry, we will represent the object's location with a bounding box fully covering the shape (left = minimum longitude of the shape, top = maximum latitude, right = maximum longitude, bottom = minimum latitude).
-For such locations, the filtering function will be more complex and TBD.
+For such locations, the filtering function will be more complex and **TBD**.

 ####Geo distance calculations

 The distance between two points will be calculated assuming that the world is flat, which should be sufficient for relatively small areas.
-As an option, we can consider implementing more computationally expensive but more accurate Haversine formula [https://en.wikipedia.org/wiki/Haversine_formula](https://en.wikipedia.org/wiki/Haversine_formula)
+As an option, we can consider implementing more computationally expensive but more accurate Haversine formula [https://en.wikipedia.org/wiki/Haversine_formula](https://en.wikipedia.org/wiki/Haversine_formula).
+For now, the distance is calculated as

+	Distance ( LatLon ( lat1, lon1 ), LatLon ( lat2, lon2 ) ) = sqrt ( ( lat2 - lat1 ) ** 2 + ( lon2 - lon1 ) ** 2 )

 ####Full text search support
 **TextIndex**: a prefix tree with all words extracted from all relevant properties of all objects in the dataset, after analysis and transformation.
 Payload is the set of tuples: object Id, property Id, position inside property (offset/length; for multi-value properties also index of the sub-property).

 	Make a Location Filter
-	Normalize search terms
+	Normalize query: remove stop words, break into terms (or use an address normalization library) for each term in the query
+		locate the tree node corresponding to the term for each object attached to the node
 			Objects found in the tree are immediately screened using the filter.
 		The ones passing the filter are added to the result set
 	Repeat for all words, merging result sets (the same object can come in from multiple terms).
 	For each location in the result set, calculate its score.